 “Personally, I’d love to have a personal money manager, but I can’t afford it,” says Monica, a mom from Massachusetts.
 “I did a lot of research after talking to another mom where I live, and there are things I wasn’t even taking advantage of.
 Now I look into it every year to make sure nothing has changed.”

-Make sure you are taking advantage of tax breaks like the Child Tax Credit and the Child Care Tax Credit, both of which recently increased for 2021.
+Make sure you are taking advantage of tax breaks like the Child Tax Credit and the Child Care Tax Credit.
 Do your research to ensure that you are saving whatever money you are entitled to when filing your taxes.

 If money is tight, there are several government programs and grants available for single mothers.